felipemeres/CNN_viz/README.md

   - Optionally overlay activation heatmaps on the original input image
   - Optionally print and save raw activation statistics (min, max, mean, std)
 - Output is organized by model and timestamp for easy comparison
+- **Moving filter visualization:**
+  - For each filter, generates a video showing how the filter slides over the input.
+  - **Now includes a fourth subplot:**
+    - The video frame shows: (1) the input image with the filter window, (2) a magnified view of the current filter window, (3) the filter weights, and (4) the activation map as it is built up.

 ## Requirements
 - Python 3.8+